Peter Sceats: Early life

-Sceats was born in Woodford, then in the county of Essex, the son of publican parents from a wine & spirit merchanting family, he was educated at local primary and comprehensive schools.
-He had a severe stammer in childhood.
+Peter Sceats was born on Wilmot Street, Bethnal Green to publican parents.
+Sceats had a cousin, Lillian, who died in the Bethnal Green tube disaster, and later in life worked with the Stairway to Heaven charity for raising money for the monument in Bethnal Green Gardens.

 Politics

-Sceats was an active campaigner for Vote Leave in the EU referendum of 2016 and stood as an independent in his home ward of Brizes & Doddinghurst in the 2016 council election, coming second to the winning the Conservative candidate but beating the Labour, Liberal Democrat and Green Party candidates.
+Sceats was an active campaigner for Vote Leave in the EU referendum of 2016 and stood as an independent in his home ward of Brizes & Doddinghurst in the 2016 council election, coming second to the winning the Conservative candidate.
 In March 2021, he authored the Fairness in Publicly Funded Salaries petition, a concept to salary-cap all publicly funded agencies in the UK at the level of the Prime Minister.
+He was the Reform UK candidate in the 2024 United Kingdom general election for Bethnal Green and Stepney.
+He came in 5th place with 1,964 votes.